Skip to main content

 Ted Nugent - Double Live Gonzo!

 When I got the record I could at least listen to a full side before having to get up and turn it over.
 Getting the CD was particularly awesome, just start it and go all the way through with no breaks.
-It didn't hurt that the liner notes had a great essay on the album too.
+It didn't hurt that the liner notes had a great essay on the album too, even if the little booklet was in a two point font.

 That was the thing, this was Ted at his absolute loin cloth Tarzan rope swinging gonzo best.
 I'm not sure how much tweaking and editing was done post, but I always felt like I was at the concert - even if it was pieced together over a number of shows.
 These versions of his classics are to me definitive.
 I spent the last hour and a half on the floor in the basement with the album cranked, pouring over the gate fold looking at the pictures and feeling like a 15 year old kid.